Military deception: French Revolutionary Wars

 Napoleon Bonaparte made significant use of deception during his campaigns.
 At the 1796 Battle of Lodi, he used deception to achieve a successful crossing of the River Po.
 As a diversion, Napoleon mounted a token crossing attempt against a strong Austrian force under Johann Peter Beaulieu.
 Meanwhile, the bulk of his force moved upriver and obtained an uncontested bridgehead at Piacenza.
-Once it had crossed the river, Napoleon's force attacked the enemy's rear guard in a tactic he referred to as manoeuvre sur les derrières ("maneuvering behind").
+Once it had crossed the river, Napoleon's force attacked the Austrian rear guard in a tactic he referred to as manoeuvre sur les derrières ("maneuvering behind").

 War of the First Coalition

 During the War of the First Coalition, France attempted an invasion of Britain.
 During the February 1797 Battle of Fishguard, Colonel William Tate an Irish-American commanding French and Irish troops, landed near Fishguard in Wales.
 English and Welsh militia and civilians under the command of John Campbell, 1st Baron Cawdor hastily assembled to defend the town.
 When discipline began to break down among Tate's troops and their attempted invasion slowed down, Tate asked for surrender terms that would permit his command to leave.
 Instead of offering terms, Cawdor demanded unconditional surrender.
 As Tate and his subordinates considered Cawdor's demands overnight, Cawdor backed up his bluff with several deceptive measures.
-According to local lore, these included having women in Traditional Welsh costumes and Welsh hats line the cliffs near the French camp. from a distance, the women appeared to be British soldiers in red coats and Shakos.
+According to local lore, these included having women in Traditional Welsh costumes and Welsh hats line the cliffs near the French camp. from a distance, the women appeared to be British soldiers in red coats.
 Convinced that he was outnumbered, Tate surrendered and his troops were taken prisoner.